onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.3.2 =
+* Bugfix: A menu item had gone missing in the backend.

 = 1.3.1 =
 * New UI for creating automated actions.
 Currently supports "autoreply" based on keyword.